 where $F_\ell = \left ( \ell-1 \right )\left ( \ell+2 \right )\left ( \frac{\left |\lambda_1 \right |}{2\pi \bar{\sigma}^2\left \langle \rho \right \rangle R^4} \right )$.
 Applying similar approximations as above and only considering the cases with $\xi \sim 1$ for our numerical results, Eq.~(\ref{eq:solve b-field}) can be approximated by

 where $\Gamma$ is some constant depending on the stellar model.
-We have also neglected the term $2a_1/r^2$ in Eq.~(\ref{eq:solve b-field}) in the analysis as it is much smaller than the other terms near the surface.
+We have also neglected the term $2a_1/r^2$ in Eq.~(\ref{eq:solve b-field}) in the analysis as here it is much smaller than the other terms.
 In the following, $M/R^2$ will be taken as $0.01$ in our order-of-magnitude analysis.
 Solving this second-order ordinary differential equation, we obtain approximately

 where $\chi_1$ and $\chi_2$ are some constants.
 By requiring $a_1\left (R-\delta r \right ) = \frac{d^2 a_1}{dr^2}\left (R-\delta r \right ) = 0 $ (see Sec.~\ref{sec:MIXED POLOIDAL-TOROIDAL MAGNETIC FIELDS} for the boundary conditions), both $\chi_1$ and $\chi_2$ scale like $B/\xi^2$.
 As a result,